 Part-1: IAEA & Safeguards Agreement

 The International Atomic Energy Agency (IAEA) is an international organization that seeks to promote the peaceful use of nuclear energy and to inhibit its use for military purposes.
 Though established independently of the United Nations under its own international treaty (the IAEA Statute), the IAEA reports to both the General Assembly and the Security Council.
-The IAEA has its headquarters in Vienna, Austria.
-It was established as an autonomous organization on July 29, 1957.
-The current head of the organization is the Egyptian Mohamed ElBaradei.
-As of now, there are 144 member states in IAEA.
-The Board of Governors is one of two policy making bodies of the IAEA.
-The Board consists of 13 members designated by the outgoing Board and 22 members elected by the General Conference (conference of all member nations).
+The IAEA has its headquarters in

 What concern us about IAEA, is its safeguards.
 Before we understand what the safeguards are, let us understand the definition of Nuclear Weapons States (NWS) and Non-Nuclear Weapons States (NNWS).
-NWSs are those nations which conducted their first nuclear test and amassed the weapons technology before 1968, and they are the US, UK, China, France and Russia (or USSR).
-They are the only nations publicly acknowledged by the world to have nuclear weaponry.
-NNWS have conducted their tests after this year.
-Since India conducted her first test in 1974, India is not NWS or she is theoretically NNWS.
-Now coming to the safeguards agreement; there are three kinds of safeguards, which are;
+NWSs are those nations which conducted their first nuclear test and amassed the weapons technology before 1968, and they are the

 a.
 Voluntary safeguards applied to nuclear facilities of NWSs under the nuclear Non-Proliferation Treaty (NPT).
-For your information, India is not a signatory to NPT citing arguments that it does not provide for arms reduction by NWS and does not curb further tests by them but severely restricts NNWSs.
+For your information,

 b.
 Comprehensive or full scope safeguards system (embodied in the IAEA document INFCIRC/153) for NNWSs under the NPT.